 Students at Bethel Seminary are admitted to the degree program for which they apply.
 A student who desires to pursue a second degree should contact their student success advisor.
 If the second degree is for a program with different admissions requirements, students will need to apply to that degree program through the Office of Admissions.

-Should a student’s vocational interests change and they wish to change to another degree program after they have already begun their initial program, the student must make formal application through the Registrar's Office.
-A change in campus, even while pursuing the same degree, constitutes a change in degree program and requires formal application.
+Should a student wish to change to a different degree program after they have already begun their initial program, the student should contact their student success advisor.
 Students who change from Master of Divinity to a Master of Arts, or vice versa, must meet the catalog requirements in effect at the time of change to the new program.
-Students who change between Master of Arts programs, or make changes between Master of Divinity programs, may remain within their original catalog year.
+Students who change between Master of Arts programs, or make changes between Master of Divinity programs, may follow the requirements as found in their original catalog year.

-A change from a certificate program to a degree program, or from any program to the Master of Arts in Marriage/Marital and Family Therapy degree, requires a full admissions application through the Office of Admissions.
+A change from a certificate program to a degree program, or from any program to the Master of Arts in Marriage and Family Therapy degree, requires a full admissions application through the Office of Admissions.